-Research: A/Professor De Decker leads the CATHCHAT program at Red Cross Children’s Hospital.
+Research: A/Professor De Decker leads the CATHCHAT programme at Red Cross Children’s Hospital.
 CATHCHAT is a novel live online teaching and learning platform for interventional paediatric cardiac catheterisation aimed at stimulating interest in interventional cardiac catheterisation and developing capacity in Africa.

 Clinical Interests: Rheumatic Heart Disease, Global Health, Adolescent Transitional Care, Grown-Up Congenital Heart Disease, Combined Cardio-Obstetrics and Quality Improvement.

-Research and Interests: A/Professor Zuhlke is the past-president of the Paediatric Cardiac Society of South Africa, current president of the South African Heart Association, chairperson of the paediatric task-force of the Pan-African Society of Cardiology and director of the Children’s Heart Disease Research Unit.
+Research and Interests: Professor Zuhlke is the past-president of the Paediatric Cardiac Society of South Africa, current president of the South African Heart Association, chairperson of the paediatric task-force of the Pan-African Society of Cardiology and director of the Children’s Heart Disease Research Unit.
 She is an NRF-rated researcher, holder of several major NRF, MRC and MRC-UK grants, has an H-index of 23, H-10 of 33 and has published over 80 peer-reviewed papers in international journals including Circulation, Lancet and the European Journal of Cardiology.
 Her work is largely driven by an ethos of integrating research and clinical practice in order to improve the lives of those with congenital and paediatric heart disease through conducting innovative, patient-centred and accountable research with a focus on African areas of need.